 - Levels Taught:

-I also teach adults beginning to intermediate levels.
+I also teach adults beginning to advanced levels.

 - Teaches students: